Sashimee/ProPort/README.md

 --- v0.3 ---
 - box design
 - some images
-- bugfixing
+- bug fixing
 - menu transparency
 - new repo because of it

 --- v0.2 ---

 - responsive menu design for >1200px
-- bughunting
+- bug hunting
-- changing colors
+- changing colours
-- redo jquery and json parts
+- redo jQuery and json parts

 --- v0.1 ---